Learning to Crawl

 Mar 29, 2010

-I thought this impressive line was both technical and a tad spicy.
-While I'm short, the bottom crux felt harder than 10+ to me and the upper crux somehow managed to be thin, reachy and powerful all at once.
-I used the same beta in Josh's photo, but had to throw twice with the left hand to reach that hold.
+I thought this impressive line was both technical and a bit spicy.
+The bottom crux felt harder than 10+ to me and the upper crux somehow managed to be thin, reachy and powerful all at once.

-A thin (3 or 4 BD) nut or C3 would have been welcome to protect moves before the bolted crux.
+A thin (3 or 4 BD) nut or C3 would have been welcome to protect moves before the crux bolt.

 The drilled angle anchor on top of the tower needs an upgrade.
 There is better rock below the summit kitty litter that would accept steel.
 Contrary to the comment above there are no bolts on top and one of the drilled angles is in poor rock.